Contents

 Style Accent.

-Skylights can impact a house’s interior decoration like no other component, adding an unforeseen punch in staircases or home offices or by offering a centerpiece in living spaces and kitchen areas.
+Skylights can impact a house’s interior decoration like no other component, adding an unexpected punch in staircases or home offices or by providing a focal point in living rooms and cooking areas.

 Constant Light vs. Windows’ Light.